 Being overweight or obese can make the metabolism sluggish.
 A reduction in weight will show immediate benefits in good looks and high energy levels.

 Emotional stress saps energy levels like nothing else.
-Keeping life stress-free and taking medical help to deal with depression are the only ways out.
+Keeping life stress-free and taking medical help to deal with different types of depression are the only ways out.

 Taking certain antidepressants, sedatives and other medications is a leading cause of fatigue.
 Speak to your doctor and look for alternatives to keep your energy up.

-An overworking or underactive thyroid gland could be majorly contributing towards fatigue.
+An overworking or underactive thyroid gland could be majorly contributing to fatigue.
 Regular thyroid checkups with medications can help control the situation.

 Anorexia, bulimia and other eating disorders are leading causes of constant fatigue.
 Medical help with healthy eating habits ensures a high energy life.